10 Mexican Garter Snake Species

 Source: iNaturalist user Juan Cruzado Cortés – CC BY-SA 4.0

 The Mexican garter snake (Thamnophis eques) is the most sprawling species in Mexico, covering a large territory and also spilling into Arizona.
-This snake is a particular water lover, spending its days swimming around lake shores and hoping to spot a hopping dot representing an amphibian.
+This snake is a particular water lover, spending its days swimming around lake shores, hoping to spot a hopping dot in the distance representing an amphibian.

 Because of their aquatic ways, Mexican garter snakes have accumulated 10 different subspecies.
-Many of these subspecies live in just one lake basin, becoming stranded as water recedes, free to mutate in various directions.
+Many of these subspecies live in just one lake basin, becoming stranded as water levels recede, freeing them to mutate in various directions.
 These vary wildly by appearance, making the Mexican garter snake very difficult to recognise.
 For example, the subspecies Thamnophis eques virgatenuis has vivid blue stripes instead of beige.

-Mexican garter snakes prey on amphibians, including the Liobates American waterfrog family.
-They also prey on fellow snakes, including a fellow member of this list: the long-tailed alpine garter snake.
+Mexican garter snakes prey on amphibians, including the Liobates American waterfrog group.
+They also prey on fellow snakes, including a fellow member of this list: the longtail alpine garter snake.

 8 Rossman’s garter snake